rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 docker-compose run go-client
 ```

-The image below shows the statements that were executed by the go-client.
+The image below shows the statements tab of the [dashboard](https://localhost:8080) that were executed by the go-client.

 ![cockroach dashboard go-client]({{ site.baseurl }}/assets/img/cockroachgoclient.png)